Input Validation vs Output Encoding

 | Canonicalization | Convert to standard form before validation | Before validation | Normalize Unicode, resolve paths |

-| Validation Type | Description | Prevents | Example |
+The following table summarizes key validation strategies:| Validation Type | Description | Prevents | Example |

 | Type validation | Ensure correct data type | Type confusion attacks | Reject string where integer expected |